 The PiSugar is a UPS (Uninterruptible Power Supply).
 It's a device that provides near-instantaneous backup electric power to the board when the input power source or main power "fails".
 It maintains the operation uninterrupted, and safely shut down when the power is too low.

 The PiSugar connects via pogo pins.
-Unlike other hats, it sits on the back of the Rasbperry Pi, making it almost imperceptible.
-The sad thing was that I needed to transform the PiSugar into a normal hat because the connectors that hold the Raspberry Pi attached to the display (HDMI and USB) don't allow to have anything between them.
+Unlike other HATs, it sits on the back of the Rasbperry Pi, making it almost imperceptible.
+The sad thing was that I needed to transform the PiSugar into a normal HAT because the connectors that hold the Raspberry Pi attached to the display (HDMI and USB) don't allow to have anything between them.

-Batteries: Any lithium-ion battery with at least 2500mAh should be enough to power a Raspberry Pi handheld console.
+Batteries: Any lithium-ion battery with at least 2500mAh should be enough to power a Raspberry Pi handheld game console.
 The PiSugar came with 5000mAh, and they claim the battery life is 8-10 hours.
 For me it's been around half that time in total when making the Rasbperry Pi work at its maximum, emulating console games, and with the fan turned on 100% of the time.

 Step 4.
 Install the UPS and battery.